yi-jiayu/blog/content/posts/url-to-asn/index.md

 Whichever method we use, we find out that my blog is being served from a [DigitalOcean](https://www.digitalocean.com/) IP address.
 Does this mean that I'm running it off a personal VPS?

 Nope, it's actually hosted by [Netlify](https://www.netlify.com/).
-But with this information, we can guess that Netlify uses DigitalOcean servers for some of its traffic.
-Not unexpected, since they just wrote about how they [migrated to a fully multi-cloud architecture](https://www.netlify.com/blog/2018/05/14/how-netlify-migrated-to-a-fully-multi-cloud-infrastructure/) earlier this year.
+But with this information, we can infer that Netlify uses DigitalOcean servers for some of its traffic.
+(Not unexpected, since they just wrote about how they [migrated to a fully multi-cloud architecture](https://www.netlify.com/blog/2018/05/14/how-netlify-migrated-to-a-fully-multi-cloud-infrastructure/) earlier this year.)

 ## Skipping steps